MNoichl/MNoichl.github.io/docs/Petrovich/networksize.md

 # An argument for scale in (computational) intellectual history

-In his comments on my recent post at this [blog](https://dr2blog.hcommons.org/2019/11/04/a-short-and-informal-replication-of-petrovich-and-buonomo-2018/), Eugenio raised the interesting question of how the structure that we arive at through bibliometric methods changes, if we de- or increase the size of our sample.
-I will frame this question slightly different, and try to give some indication about what I belief to be the right answer to it, using again the dataset collected by Petrovich and Buonomo 2018.
+In his comments on my recent post at this [blog](https://dr2blog.hcommons.org/2019/11/04/a-short-and-informal-replication-of-petrovich-and-buonomo-2018/), Eugenio raised the interesting question of how the structures produced by bibliometric methods change, if we de- or increase the size of our sample.
+I will frame this question slightly different, and try to give some indication about what I believe to be the right answer to it, using again the dataset collected by Petrovich and Buonomo 2018.

 Let me begin by getting a little terminology in order.
 When doing analyses of literature samples using citations, we mainly differentiate three types of networks: citation-networks, co-citation-networks and bibliographical coupling-networks.
 I have illustrated their relationships below: